5 Series

 F07/10/11:

-The F10/F11/F07 is the sixth-generation 5 Series, produced from 2010–present.
+The F10/F11/F07 is the sixth-generation 5 Series, produced from 2010–2017.
 The platform is based on the F01 7 Series; improvements include a front dual ball joint short-long arm suspension (replacing the MacPherson strut suspensions BMW previously used), and a rear multilink suspension.

 The interior marks the return of the centre console being clearly angled towards the driver, another marked change from its immediate predecessor which was noted for its non-traditional BMW design.
 However, opinion is divided, as a reviewer described the F10 as too bland and conservative, compared to the E60 predecessor, as well as having too much of a resemblance to the E90 3 Series.